freshehr/training-ea/docs/README.md

 3. Login: 		`freshehr_training`
    Password: 	`ad4freshtraining`

+4. Create a new EVALUATION archetype for 'smoking_status' and see how much of the mindmap you can correctly model.

 ### Technical Intro

 You may find this document helpful as a follow-up to the brief Technical Intro.